Decoupled Parse and Extraction APIs

 See the full API reference here.
 Use the API to extract data from the Markdown output created by the API.Specify Documents to Run Extraction On

-: Include the URL to the Markdown file you want to run extraction on.
+The API offers two parameters for specifying the document you want to parse:markdown: Specify the actual Markdown file you want to run extraction on.markdown_url: Include the URL to the Markdown file you want to run extraction on.

 Set the Extraction Schema

-parameter.
+Set the extraction schema in theschema parameter.
 This must be a valid JSON schema.
 To learn more about extraction schemas and how to create them, go to Overview: Extract Data.

 Extracted Output

-If you’ve been calling the original API endpoint (https://api.va.landing.ai/v1/tools/agentic-document-analysis), you will notice that the output for the new API is different.
+If you’ve been calling the legacy API endpoint (https://api.va.landing.ai/v1/tools/agentic-document-analysis), you will notice that the output for the new API is different.
 If you’re switching from that endpoint to the new endpoint, you may need to update any scripts you have that interact with the extraction output.
 Here is the key way in which the output is different:- The output doesn’t include confidence scores.

 - The output doesn’t contain the coordinates to the bounding boxes for each chunk.
 Instead, it contains a unique ID (

-) for the chunk that an extracted key-value pair is from.
-If you need to locate the source of a key-value pair, you can create a script that connects theid
+id) for the chunk that an extracted key-value pair is from.
+If you need to locate the source of a key-value pair, you can create a script that connects theidto the bounding box coordinates from the output.
+To get a sample script that does this, go to End-to-End Workflow: Parse, Extract, and Visually Ground Extracted Fields.

 End-to-End Workflow: Parse and Extract